-Revised detail plans, to scale, for either of the alternative design options, that will not include meters box and equipment will be passively cooled reviewed and approved, by the Planning Commission shall be submitted to and approved by Planning Bureau.
+Revised detail plans, to scale, for the alternative design option 3 that will not include meters box and equipment will be passively cooled and reviewed and approved, by the Planning Commission shall be submitted to and approved by Planning Bureau.

-15. Height limitation
+16. Height limitation

-The Planning Bureau recommended approval, and the City Planning Commission approved a monopole height of 24' because it is similar in height to the standard City of Oakland light pole.
+The Planning Bureau recommended approval, and the City Planning Commission approved, a monopole height of 24' because it is similar in height to the standard City of Oakland light pole.
+Any modifications to the monopole, including an increase in height or addition of any equipment, could compromise this consistency and therefore must be stealthed.

-Proposed Site PA01 Option 3
+Proposed Site PA02 Option 3

-TOP OF EXISTING POLE: 9' 2"

 TOP OF NEW POLE: 24'

-TOP OF ANTENNAS: 23'
+TOP OF ANTENNA: 23'

 RAD CENTER: 22'

-AZIMUTHS: 30° / 230°
+AZIMUTH: 30°

 PROFILE VIEW: 3 0' CLOCK